Updated:

 King’s Life: Alexander the Great Essay (Biography)

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

-Alexander the great was born on late July 356BC in the capital city of Macedon kingdom.
+Alexander the Great was born on late July 356BC in the capital city of Macedon kingdom.
 Alexander’s father was Philip 11, who was the honored king of Macedon and his mother was Olympias.
-Alexander’s mother was the fourth wife of Philip II the king among his other eight wives [1].
+Alexander’s mother was the fourth wife of Philip II the king among his other eight wives.
 The mother to Alexander the great was the favorite wife of king Philip II.
 Olympia was also from a royal family as her father was a king.

 On this same day when Alexander was born, it was marked by the 7th wonder of the world of burning down of the temple of Artemis.
 The burning down of the temple led to the conclusion that it was because Artemis was absent confirming the birth of Alexander.
 All these incidences that happened on the day that Alexander was born were later associated with the leadership quality of him in the future.

-In his early childhood, there were two people who are greatly recognized by their efforts and contribution in Alexander’s life [3].
+In his early childhood, there were two people who are greatly recognized by their efforts and contribution in Alexander’s life.
 These two people are Lanike, the nurse who used to look after him in his early childhood and Leonidas who was a relative to his mother and used to tutor Alexander when he was a young boy.
 Another person who had agreed to participate in tutoring Alexander was Lysimachus; both of them assisted Alexander to discover more about his social life.

 When Alexander was ten years old, he demonstrated courage and ambition characters to his father, which made his father to be overwhelmed by joy.

-This incidence happened when Philip his father wanted to buy a horse from Thessaly trader.
+This incident happened when Philip his father wanted to buy a horse from Thessaly trader.
 Unfortunately, this horse refused to carry anyone and the king told the owner to take it away.
 Alexander through his intelligence discovered that the horse feared its shadow and requested his father to be given a chance to tame the horse himself.
-Alexander managed this successfully, and his father assured him that his intelligence would serve better a bigger kingdom than Macedon[4].
+Alexander managed this successfully, and his father assured him that his intelligence would serve better a bigger kingdom than Macedon.

-His father considered Macedonia kingdom very small for his son’s ambition.
+His father considered Macedonia’s kingdom very small for his son’s ambition.
 As a sign of joy and assurance of a brighter future for his son, Philip bought that horse for Alexander.
-The horse was given name Bucephalus same as “ox-head”, and his father wanted it to be his sons companion in all his journeys.
+The horse was given name Bucephalus same as “ox-head”, and his father wanted it to be his son’s companion in all his journeys.
 A time came when this horse died of old age, and Alexander named a certain city Bucephala as away of remembering that horse.

 When Alexander attained the age of adolescence, his father started making arrangement for his higher education.
-Philip wanted a tutor who would be of much help to his son, as he had developed high hopes for his son to become a successful leader who would enlighten people’s lives [5].
+Philip wanted a tutor who would be of much help to his son, as he had developed high hopes for his son to become a successful leader who would enlighten people’s lives.

 He ignored the requests of many tutors even for a tutor Platos who had volunteered to resign from his academy to be Alexander’s tutor.
 Philip searched far and wide for a tutor, and later decided to take Aristotle, who also accepted to be Alexander’s tutor.
 Philip the king gave them one of the temples to act as their classroom.